You are here

 Assessment for the Bullying Prevention and Education Grant Program

-It is necessary that data be collected to determine the effectiveness of the BPEG implemented by each grantee.
-Grantees have four options for assessing the effectiveness of their program; however, there are universal procedures that must be followed regardless of which survey option is selected.
+It is necessary that data be collected to determine the effectiveness of the BPEG program implemented by each grantee.
+Grantees have several options for assessing the effectiveness of their program; however, there are universal procedures that must be followed regardless of which survey option is selected.

 Note: These formal assessments do not need to be completed prior to applying for the grant.
 See the Section A: Needs Assessment Walkthrough webpage for more information.